Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

-Baby Natural’s weighing in at 7 or 8 pounds this week, and is somewhere around 20 inches long.
-Thankfully, these stats won’t change much if baby decides to stay inside for another week or two.
+Baby Natural’s weighing in at seven, eight, or even nine pounds this week, and is somewhere around 20 inches long.

 Baby could certainly come at any time.
 And, if you’re anything like me, you’re probably MORE than ready for the big day.

 But statistically, you’ve probably got a little more bump time ahead of you.
-Most new mamas deliver 1 week + 1 day past their delivery date.
+Most new mamas deliver about one week past their delivery date.

-What exactly does the “mucus plug” look like?
+What exactly does the "mucus plug” look like?
 How far away is labor once you lose your plug?
-Read our article on mucus plugs here.
+Read our article on mucus plugs for all the details.